BensThoughts/next-mdx-filesystem/README.md

 # next-mdx-filesystem

 Ever wanted to define the shape of you mdx front matter data in your next.js project?
 This package is for you.
-Ever wanted to organize you articles into folders that represent categories but don't want to write an algorithm that will correctly walk through them all recursively and give you back all of them mdx and directory metadata?
-This package is also for you.
+Ever wanted to organize your articles into folders that represent categories but don't want to write an algorithm that will correctly walk through them all recursively and give you back all of the mdx and directory metadata?
+This package is for you.

 This package provides 2 functions that read the contents of a directory and give you back the data in a format that is easy for react components to consume.